Lambic: Gueuze

 A mixture of young (one-year-old) and old (two- and three-year-old) lambics have been bottled.
-Because the young lambics are not yet fully fermented, it undergoes secondary fermentation in the bottle and produces carbon dioxide.
-A gueuze will be given a year to carbonate in the bottle but can be kept for 10–20 years.
+Because the young lambics are not yet fully fermented, they undergo secondary fermentation in the bottle and produce carbon dioxide.
+A gueuze is given at least a year to carbonate in the bottle, but can be kept for 10–20 years.

 Mars

 Mars traditionally referred to a weaker beer made from the second runnings of a lambic brewing.
 It is no longer commercially produced.
 In the 1990s, Boon Brewery made a modern Mars beer called Lembeek's 2% (the 2% referring to the alcohol content), but it is now only produced for use of Tilquin as a component of their keg beers.